franzageek/Cledge-Shell/SECURITY.md

 • Go to **<a href="https://github.com/franzageek/Cledge-Shell/discussions/categories/problems">Problems Section</a>**,

-• Describe the vulnerability/bug and we will try to fix them.
+• Describe the vulnerability/bug and we will try to fix it.
 Thanks for your collaboration.